Loose ear decompositions and their applications to right-angled Artin groups: Special cases of ear RAAGs

-Being able to characterise all elements in an ear RAAG that arise from a degree $1$ or $2$ vertex in the underlying graph, we can rigorously define pearls.
+Being able to characterize all elements in an ear RAAG that arise from a degree $1$ or $2$ vertex in the underlying graph, we can rigorously define pearls.

-\begin{defn} Let $A(\Gamma)$ be an ear RAAG.
-An element $x \in A(\Gamma)$ is called a pearl if it satisfies the conditions of Lemma~\ref{lem:degtwovertices}, of Lemma~\ref{lem:degonevertices} or of Proposition~\ref{prop:specialcases}.
-It is called an end pearl if it arises from a degree $1$ vertex in a path (as specified in Lemma~\ref{lem:degonevertices} or in Proposition~\ref{prop:specialcases}) or if it is marked as a distinguished element in a cycle RAAG.
-All other pearls are called inner pearls.
-Two pearls $x$ and $y$ are called adjacent if they satisfy one of the following.
+\begin{definition} Let $A(\Gamma)$ be an ear RAAG. \begin{enumerate} \item An element $x \in A(\Gamma)$ is called a pearl if it satisfies the conditions of Lemma~\ref{lem:degtwovertices}, of Lemma~\ref{lem:degonevertices} or of Proposition~\ref{prop:specialcases}. \item It is called an end pearl if it arises from a degree $1$ vertex in a path (as specified in Lemma~\ref{lem:degonevertices} or in Proposition~\ref{prop:specialcases}) or if it is marked as a distinguished element in a cycle RAAG.
+All other pearls are called inner pearls. \item Two pearls $x$ and $y$ are called adjacent if they satisfy one of the following.
 They are inner pearls satisfying the conditions of Proposition~\ref{prop:adjacency}.
-Or $x$ is an end pearl and $y$ an inner pearl such that they fulfil the conditions of Lemma~\ref{lem:degonevertices} together with another inner vertex $z$.
-Or they satisfy the conditions of Proposition~\ref{prop:specialcases} for $A(P_2)$, those for $A(C_3)$ together with another pearl $\zeta$ or those for $A(P_3)$ together with another end pearl $b$. \end{defn}
+Or $x$ is an end pearl and $y$ an inner pearl such that they fulfill the conditions of Lemma~\ref{lem:degonevertices} together with another inner vertex $z$.
+Or they satisfy one of the appropriate conditions of Proposition~\ref{prop:specialcases}. \end{enumerate} \end{definition}